11 Queens Water Playgrounds and Sprinkler Parks

 Andrews Grove Park — Long Island City

 One thing I’m always looking for on hot summer afternoons is a well-shaded play area, and Andrew’s Grove Park offers that in spades.
 This large playground with two sets of equipment for both older and younger kids has a simple splash area in the middle that is a perfect place for kids of all ages to cool off.
 And with benches along the perimeter, it's a great place for shade-seeking parents like me to stay out of the sun.
 Andrew’s Grove is located between popular brunch spot Casa Enrique and unique play space Mini Land, making it a perfect pit stop on a great LIC day.

 Gantry Plaza State Park Playground — Long Island City

 4-09 47th Road, off the LIC waterfront

-This playground offers stunning skyline views of Manhattan, along with a sunken area with mist showers and water jets, which we recently visited.
+This playground offers stunning skyline views of Manhattan, along with a sunken area with mist showers and water jets.
 The playground is usually busy but not excessively crowded.
 The water area, however, can get pretty hectic on hot days.
 While I see mostly younger kids here, the playground has enough to keep bigger kids entertained, including spinning chairs, a jungle gym with monkey bars, and a spider web climbing structure.
 There’s not a lot of shade, so be sure to apply the sunscreen.
-If, by some chance, your child tires of the sprinklers, you can wander down the boardwalk to the adjoining (and equally amazing) Hunter's Point South Park, with another playground, a dog run, a play field, and a sandy "beach."
+If by some chance your child tires of the sprinklers, you can wander down the boardwalk to the adjoining (and equally amazing) Hunter's Point South Park, with another playground, a dog run, a play field, seasonal hammocks and a sandy "beach."
 There's also a coffee shop and a well-maintained public bathroom, which is something I never truly valued until I became a parent.